 William Bartram continued his father’s botanic legacy.
 His plant publications were renowned in Europe for their detailed descriptions and drawings.
-The botanic garden remained in the family until financial troubles caused William Bartram’s niece to sell it in the 1850s.
-It is now a National Historic Landmark.
+The botanic garden remained in the family until financial troubles caused William Bartram’s niece to sell it in the 1850s to Andrew Eastwick, an industrialist.
+Eastwick maintained the property and promised “not to harm one bush.”
+He added a Victorian mansion to the property, which unfortunately later burned down in a lightning strike.
+The garden is now a National Historic Landmark.

 Bartram’s original house and several outbuildings still stand.
-The garden is home to the oldest ginkgo tree on the continent and a rare Franklinia alatamaha tree, which William Bartram named after his father’s close friend Benjamin Franklin.
+The garden is home to the oldest ginkgo tree on the continent, the last to survive out of three others, and a collection of the rare Franklinia alatamaha tree, which William Bartram named after his father’s close friend Benjamin Franklin.
 The meadow and small woods are frequented by migratory birds.
 The garden itself is maintained in the naturalized style, interpreted from records kept by the Bartrams.

 On Saturdays in the regular season, people come for free boating on the Schuylkill River.
 Bartram’s Garden also features regular classes and community events.
 The farm at Bartram’s Garden provides quality produce to the neighborhood.
 In addition, plant sales from the nursery occur every Spring.